PGY1 pharmacy residency program

 What are the staffing requirements?

 Staffing requirements include ambulatory and inpatient service commitments.
-Both are longitudinal experiences occurring at least once weekly for a minimum of a 4-hour shift.
-Staffing commitments may be adjusted to meet the needs of the pharmacy department.
+Both are longitudinal experiences and will be scheduled and adjusted to meet the needs of the pharmacy department.

-Ambulatory care responsibilities include the provision of comprehensive medication management for patients with chronic conditions.
+Ambulatory care responsibilities include using population health tools to improve health outcomes for patients with chronic conditions.

 Inpatient pharmacy responsibilities include unit dose and IV order verification, checking unit doses and IVs, and answering drug information or pharmacy-related questions from other health care providers.